radha-m25/nodejs-devTinder/steps.md

 - create userSchema & user model
 - Create POST /signup API to add data to database
 - Push some documents using API calls from postman
+- Error handling using try and catch

+- JS object vs JSON (diff)
+- add the express.json middleware to ur app
+- Make your signup API dynamic to receive data from end user
+- Make GET call /feed to get all the user
+- Make API call to get only one user having same email
+- To get single user by email (use - find,use-findbyone)
+- Create a delete user API
+- Diff b/w PATCH and PUT
+- API - update a user
+- Update a mongoose model
+- What are options in a Model.findOneAndUpdate method,explore more about it.
+- API - Update the user with email ID